Addition and Differentiation of ZX-diagrams: Differentiation of ZX-diagrams

-Although perfectly correct, the differentiation procedure described above leads to very puzzling outputs even for small diagrams (see \ref{example:cos_bad}).
-In this section we provide a simpler approach to obtain the derivative of a diagram in $\ZX(\beta)$.
+Although perfectly correct, the differentiation procedure described above leads to very puzzling output even for small diagrams (see example \ref{example:cos_bad}).
+In this section we provide a simpler approach to obtain the derivative of a diagram in $\ZX(\beta)$ written in a special form.
 We formalize it in definitions $\partial_{\ZX}$ and $\partial_P$ of unary operators that satisfy the property of diagrammatic differentiation (\ref{eq:derivative_definition}).

+First, we remark that even in the inductive procedure the effort can be significantly reduced if we separate the parts that depend on the parameter from the rest of the diagram that is constant on $\beta$.
+Indeed, for constant diagrams $A:k \rightarrow l$ and $B:m \rightarrow k$ that do not depend on $\beta$, the $C$-derivative is the controlled version of the zero diagrams $C_0^{k+l}$ and $C_0^{m+k}$.
+Therefore, for a parameterized diagram $D(\beta): n \rightarrow m$ the lemma \ref{lemma:controlled_zero_add_and_mult} implies :

+These expressions are significantly simpler that the general case (\ref{def:c-derivative}) where both parts of the compositions depend on $\beta$.